carloslodelar/cardano-course/handbook/module-7-cardano-governance/polls.md

 ```
 {% endhint %}

-\
-Sign the transaction with the delegate signing key and with a payment signing key to pay for the transaction fees.&#x20;
+Sign the transaction with the delegate signing key and with a payment signing key to pay for the transaction fees:

 ```
 cardano-cli transaction sign \